-STRATEGIC ENABLING ACTIVITY

-In 2021 the focus of our outcome agreements was on COP26.
-In 2022 we continue to highlight transformational leadership, whole institutional change and intra-institutional and wider collaboration.

-Our investments in EAUC Scotland, the green gowns awards, sponsoring the Building Back Better award this year and Fuel Change galvanise climate leadership in institutions.
+STRATEGIC ENABLING ACTIVITY SFC ENABLING ACTIVITY SECTOR'S RESPONSE COP 26: The sector issued key briefing papers and In 2021 the focus of our outcome agreements participated in the UK innovation showcase at the was on COP26.
+In 2022 we continue to highlight University of Strathclyde. transformational leadership, whole institutional change and intra-institutional and wider The City of Glasgow College hosted events and collaboration. activities in the COP26 Green Zone through the summit, on campus and online.
+Our investments in EAUC Scotland, the green gowns awards, sponsoring the Building Back Better EAUC: Provide real time advice and support on award this year and Fuel Change galvanise climate decarbonisation and environmental sustainability leadership in institutions. to institutions.
+(See Annex A.) Our support for JISC (institutional digital JISC: Improve academic ICT by reducing its climate impact.

-Our support for JISC (institutional digital infrastructure) supports strategic ICT efficiencies and blended learning.
+infrastructure) supports strategic ICT efficiencies and blended learning.